dieterdreist/OpenGeographyRegions/README.md

 The data is available in GeoJSON.
 Here is the [raw version](https://github.com/dieterdreist/OpenGeographyRegions/raw/master/geojson/geography_10m.geojson).

 ### geography_10m.geojson feature classes
-Currently used feature classes (and usage count), derived from natural earth:
+Currently used feature classes (and usage count), derived from natural earth.

+The structure of the data can be seen here: [Features](Features.md)

 **geo shapes**
 *   7 "continent"